SysKitTeam/docs-point/docs/governance-and-automation/workspace-review/escalations.md

 Once you've created your Escalation Template, you'll want to apply it to your policies.
 Currently, you can only apply escalation templates to Workspace Review policies.

-To ensure a Escalation Template is included in your workspace review, **please follow [the directions in the set up Workspace Review article](setup-workspace-review.md).** You can apply your reminder template during the second step of the setup process, in the Schedule Review section.
+To ensure an Escalation Template is included in your workspace review, **please follow [the directions in the set up Workspace Review article](setup-workspace-review.md).** You can apply your reminder template during the second step of the setup process, in the Schedule Review section.

 :::warning